maciejgz/microservice-search/README.md

 - [x] Dockerize projects
 - [x] Run projects locally
 - [x] Run projects in Docker Compose
-- [ ] Run projects in Kubernetes
+- [ ] Run all projects in Kubernetes
+- [ ] Run all the 3rd party services in K8S
+- [ ] Add distributed tracing with Sleuth and Zipkin
-- [ ] Enable scaling of the services with load balancing
+- [ ] Enable scaling of the services with load balancing over API Gateway
 - [ ] Run Spring Boot Admin in local environment
-- [ ] Enable K8S ingress
+- [ ] Enable K8S ingress to make app available over the internet
+- [ ] Deploy all the services to the cloud
 - [ ] Implement all the approach related functionalities and components in K8S/Docker/Local environment

 ## Modules